w3c/wai-dynamic-planning/source/sustain/adapt_to_new_technologies.html.erb.md

 ### Baseline support list

-You will likely have a list of browsers and assistive technologies that are supported for website development.
+Update the list of browsers and assistive technologies that are supported for website development.
 New versions will bring new features and improved support for existing standards.
 Consider what additional accessibility support new versions will bring and determine what additional work might be needed to take advantage of them.
 Any work can then be fed into the next iteration of the site.

 Similarly, new versions of your authoring tools may provide additional accessibility features that you can take advantage of.
 You may need to update training or provide extra training to ensure that content authors are able to use the features following systems upgrades.
 There may also be value in feeding back to authoring tool vendors suggested improvements that will help you to deliver accessibility.